7astro7/full_fred/README.md

 ```

 To find a specific category_id or to search FRED categories from
-most general to most specific you can start with 0, the root category.
+most general to most specific start with the root category 0.
 A search along the lines of the following can help to pinpoint different
 category_ids: